Hepatitis C

 Dr. Deming, Dr. Thornton, and Dr. Arora have worked together for two decades to establish a global network of Hepatitis C ECHO Programs

-In 2003, Thorton was beginning her practice as an internal medicine doctor, Deming was finishing residency, and Arora had a robust gastroenterology practice.
+In 2003, Thornton was beginning her practice as an internal medicine doctor, Deming was finishing residency, and Arora had a robust gastroenterology practice.
 Arora, busy with an idea for providing radically accessible hepatitis C treatment, pulled them onboard to his new idea: Project ECHO, a model for telementoring to get the right knowledge, to the right place, at the right time.

 Equity has been the driving force for Project ECHO from the beginning.